Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 [![Screenshot of the Inspector in Firefox web developer tools]({{ "/assets/img/devtools-inspector.png" | absolute_url }})]({{ "/assets/img/devtools-inspector.png" | absolute_url }})

 If you want, you can manipulate the HTML to change how the page looks.
 Try right-clicking on an HTML element and selecting Delete Node or Delete Element.
 That content will disappear from the webpage.
-It's okay, you're only deleting it from the client, not the server.
-The element will appear again after you refresh the page.
+You can also rewrite the contents of elements with "Edit As HTML".
+It's okay, you're only making these changes on the client, not the server.
+All elements will reappear in their original states after you refresh the page.

 [![Screenshot of the Inspector in Firefox web developer tools, node deletion option]({{ "/assets/img/devtools-inspector-delete.png" | absolute_url }})]({{ "/assets/img/devtools-inspector-delete.png" | absolute_url }})